 Section 11.
 Voting by Members.
 Each Voting Member of the Association shall be entitled to cast one (1) vote on each matter to come before the Voting Members.
 Except as otherwise provided in these Bylaws, each question shall be determined by majority vote of the Voting Members represented at a meeting at which a quorum exists.

 Section 12.
-Action by Written Consent.
+Action by Written Consent or known and active email address on file with the Association’s Secretary and/or mass email service provider.
 Any action required or permitted to be taken at any meeting of the Voting Members may be taken without a meeting of the Voting Members if a written consent, setting forth the action so taken, (1) is signed by each Voting Member entitled to vote with respect to the subject matter thereof and (2) such written consent is filed with the minutes of the proceedings of the Voting Members or in the Association’s records.
 Such written consent shall have the same effect as a unanimous vote of the Voting Members at a duly held meeting of the Voting Members.

 Section 13.
-Action by Written Ballot.
+Action by Written Ballot or known and active email address on file with the Association’s Secretary and/or mass email service provider.
 Any action that may be taken at an annual, a regular, or a special meeting of the Voting Members may be taken without a meeting if the Association delivers a written ballot to every Voting Member.
 A written ballot must set forth each proposed action and provide an opportunity to vote for or against each proposed action.
 Approval by written ballot is valid only when the number of votes cast by ballot equals or exceeds the quorum required to be present at a meeting authorizing the action and the number of approvals equals or exceeds the number of votes that would be required to approve the matter at a meeting at which the total number of votes cast was the same as the number of votes cast by ballot.
 A solicitation for votes by written ballot must:

 (a) indicate the number of responses needed to meet the quorum requirements;